 Where to get help if an ID thief uses your Social Security number

 You should also contact the IRS to prevent or flag tax-related identity theft, as well as the companies where you know fraud occurred.
-Some credit card companies will even create a trigger so that the police are contacted the next time the credit card is used, according to Steinberg.
+Some credit card companies will even create a trigger so that the police are contacted the next time the credit card is used.
 Changing account passwords, or even closing accounts, can also aid in damage control.

 Other useful tools and steps include: